 While gathering pattern inspiration from Peruvian and American Indian weaving, each piece is hand woven in-house with a unique array of patterns and colors.
 Through combining the intricate aesthetics of the hand weaving with the angular geometry and clean lines of the woodworking each piece finds a harmonious balance of bold and delicate details.

 Kate Casey was born and raised in the Berkshires MA.
 She moved to Brooklyn NY in 2009 after completing her undergraduate education at Massachusetts College of Art and Design (BFA) and the Yale Norfolk School of Art.
 Working as a sculptor for several years provided Kate with a thorough understanding of a wide variety of materials as well as a passion for well designed objects with formal and structural harmony.
-After several years as a fabricator for sculptor Matthew Day Jackson she underwent the Center for Furniture Craftsmanships intensive program to hone in more specifically on woodworking and design.
+After working as a fabricator for sculptor Matthew Day Jackson she underwent the Center for Furniture Craftsmanships intensive program to hone in more specifically on woodworking and design.
 Since starting Peg Woodworking in 2014 it has remained a one woman run operation.
 All collections are customizable in shape, size and color and are available to the trade as well consumers.